KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `LinearGradient`
 - `BackdropFilter` - to apply some filters like to the container
 - `showDatePicker`
-- `LayoutBulder` - can give you currect available space size

 # Tips
 - Don't forget to wrap your list with `Expanded` or `SizedBox` to avoid unbounded error